ReaperOAK/KCAdashboard/src/pages/teacher/docs.md

 ```
 pages/teacher/
   BatchDetail.js                     # Shows details of a batch for teachers
   BatchManagement.js                 # Batch management page for teachers
   ClassroomDetail.js                 # Detailed classroom view for teachers
   ClassroomManagement.js             # Classroom management page for teachers
   GradingFeedback.js                 # Provides grading and feedback tools
   QuizCreator.js                     # Tool for creating quizzes
   QuizManagement.js                  # Manage quizzes as a teacher
   ReportsAnalytics.js                # Analytics and reports for teachers
   TeacherDashboard.js                # Dashboard for teacher users
+  TeacherQuizLeaderboardPage.js      # View leaderboard for a specific quiz
 ```

 ---